pattonsgirl/CS4900-AppSoftwareDev/README.md

 ## Pre-Requisites

-CEG 2350 minimum grade of C **AND** CS 1181 minimum grade of C.
+CS 1181 minimum grade of C **AND** CEG 2350 minimum grade of C.

-These prerequisites attempt to ensure familiarity with the command line, the basics of using git and GitHub, and competency with programming, code literacy, and basic data structures, although the course will not use Java as its primary programming language.
+These prerequisites attempt to ensure familiarity with the command line, the basics of using git and GitHub, and competency with programming, code literacy, and basic data structures.
 If you do not feel you meet competency in these areas, talk with your instructor early to consider if this course will be a good fit for you.

+CS 2800 (Web Development 1) and / or CS 3700 (Intro to Databases) are **recommended** for some foundational knowledge in these concepts but are not required.

 ## Course Topics / Outline
 This outline is a proposed ordering.